Find synonyms Find exact match

 Prolonged administration of etidronate has been associated with hyperphosphatemia due to increased tubular reabsorption of phosphate.
 The dose of etidronate should be reduced by 50 percent in patients with impaired renal function because it is excreted in the urine.

 The inconvenience of prolonged intravenous treatment and the relatively weak potency has diminished the utility of etidronate, and it is not generally recommended unless other bisphosphonates are not available .

 Side effects and precautions — Although intravenous bisphosphonates are generally well tolerated, side effects may include flu-like symptoms (fever, arthralgias, myalgia, fatigue, bone pain), ocular inflammation (uveitis), hypocalcemia, hypophosphatemia, impaired renal function, nephrotic syndrome, and osteonecrosis of the jaw [45,46].
 These side effects are discussed in detail elsewhere; the incidence varies somewhat with the indication for use due in part to the higher doses used in cancer patients compared to those with osteoporosis.
-(See "Risks of therapy with bone modifying agents in patients with advanced malignancy" and "Bisphosphonates in the management of osteoporosis in postmenopausal women", section on 'Adverse effects'.)
+(See "Risks of therapy with bone modifying agents in patients with advanced malignancy" and "The use of bisphosphonates in postmenopausal women with osteoporosis", section on 'Adverse effects'.)

 Dosing in renal impairment — As mentioned in the preceding section, bisphosphonates have potential nephrotoxicity.
 A separate issue is dosing of bisphosphonates in patients with underlying renal disease.